Skip to main content

 What you need to know about all-wheel drive and four-wheel drive

-The main difference between all-wheel drive and four-wheel drive lies in whether the vehicle has a multi-speed transfer case.
-This means that there is a second gearbox, usually mounted behind the transmission, that allows drivers to select a mechanically lower gear, which aids off-road driving by multiplying torque and increasing control on ascents and descents.
+If you find yourself asking what the difference between four-wheel drive and all-wheel drive is, don't feel bad.
+It can get confusing.
+What it boils down to is whether or not the vehicle has a multi-speed transfer case.
+A transfer case is effectively a second gearbox, usually mounted behind the transmission, that allows drivers to select a mechanically lower gear, which aids off-road driving by multiplying torque and increasing control on ascents and descents.

 Most all-wheel-drive vehicles won’t have a selectable low range, but many four-wheel-drive vehicles use what’s known as "full-time" four-wheel drive.
-This means that they always drive all four wheels but still have a selectable low range.
-Other four-wheel-drive vehicles will spend most of their time in two-wheel drive and require the operator to manually select four-wheel drive.
-This approach was the most common design for many years.
+This means they always drive all four wheels while still having a selectable low range.
+Other four-wheel-drive vehicles will spend most of their time in two-wheel drive and require the operator to select four-wheel drive manually.
+This approach was the most common design for many years and is still in use today in many trucks.

-Many all-wheel-drive vehicles can choose to drive either just the front or rear wheels, depending on how the vehicle was engineered.
-But many also will constantly drive all four wheels, adjusting the bias of engine torque sent to each axle.
+Some all-wheel-drive vehicles can also choose to drive either just the front or rear wheels, depending on how the vehicle was engineered.
+But many, like Subarus, will constantly drive all four wheels, adjusting the bias of engine torque sent to each axle to suit road conditions.

 How does all-wheel drive work?